nkpatro/catcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [CounosCoinTalk](https://counoscointalk.io/) forums.
+* Discuss on the [CounosCashTalk](https://counoscashtalk.io/) forums.
-* Discuss general CounosCoin development on #counoscoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=counoscoin-dev).
+* Discuss general CounosCash development on #counoscash-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=counoscash-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)